 There is a playgroup for everybody.
 There are community playgroups catering to a range of children, from babies up to school age.
 We also have special purpose groups focusing on the needs of Indigenous families, first time mums, grandparents, and groups supporting parents of children with disabilities, as well as other groups.

 Read more about the many different types of playgroups we offer.

 To locate a playgroup near you, visit Find a Playgroup.

 Playgroup NSW is present in almost all areas of New South Wales.
 Here is a quick overview of our organisation’s reach within New South Wales.

-- Almost 1,000 parents and carer volunteers who run our Community Playgroups
+- 650+ parent and carer member volunteers run our community playgroups

 Playgroup NSW is driven by these values, demonstrates them in our work and in our relationships and encourages them across our membership and in all our activities.

 If your organisation is like-minded and you are interested in working with Playgroup NSW, visit our Corporate Partners or Service Partners pages.